BespredeL/encryption-form/README_EN.md

 $decryptedValue = RequestDecryptor::decryptValue($value, $privateKey);
 ```

-Or use the Laravel openssl_private_decrypt function to decrypt data on the server:
+Or use the `openssl_private_decrypt` function to decrypt data on the server:

 ```php
 use Illuminate\Support\Facades\Config;